Ruaha National Park is one of Africa’s great wilderness parks, offering excellent big game viewing.

 Despite Ruaha being a terrific wildlife area, it is still attracts relatively small numbers of tourists.
-Game-viewing is limited to game drives by day – some camps may offer walks with advanced notice.
-Tsetse fly are present.
+Game viewing is mostly limited game drives by day, though some camps may offer walks and night drives.
+Tsetse fly are present in the park, particular in certain areas and around certain camps!